Jumbub/do-math-right/README.md

 Therefore if your project only requires an accuracy of `0.0001` units, you can use this result with confidence.

-> The accuracy level computed by do-math-right is defined by the user

 <br>

 ##### Doing rational numbers right!